mkapur/sab-2021-doc/_main.knit.md

 \clearpage

 ## Unresolved Problems and Major Uncertainties{-}
 The data available for sablefish off the U.S. West Coast are not informative with respect to absolute stock size and productivity.
 This is, in part, due to the one-way-trip nature of the historical series (i.e., a slow and steady decline in spawning biomass), which can be consistent with a larger less productive stock, a smaller more productive stock, or many combinations in between.
 While the historical catches provide some information about the minimum stock size necessary to remove the catches from the population, there is limited information in the data regarding the upper limit of the stock size.
-The above factors are also confounded by movement of sablefish between the region included in this assessment and regions to the north, which is ignored in the stock assessment.
+The above factors are also confounded by movement of sablefish between the region included in this assessment and regions to the north primarily, which is ignored in the stock assessment.
 Likelihood profiles, parameter estimates, and general model behavior illustrate that small changes in any of a suite of parameters can result in different management reference points.
 However, because leading model parameters, such as natural mortality, selectivity, and historical recruitments, are estimated within the stock assessment model, the uncertainty about these estimates remains large and uncertainty intervals typically overlapped among the investigated models.
 The uncertainty will remain high until a more informative time-series, better quality demographic and biological information are accumulated, or a range-wide analysis is completed for sablefish.

 There is no age validation for sablefish.
 Validation is complicated by the fact that most known-age fish from Alaska are aged at less than 20 years while there are very few ages from the US West Coast, particularly in recent decades.
 Uncertainty in the current aging methods (both bias and imprecision), as well as relatively sparse fishery sampling, result in age data that potentially variable.
 Furthermore, because sablefish grow rapidly, nearing asymptotic length in their first decade of life, length data is not particularly informative about historical patterns in recruitment.
 The patterns observed in historical sablefish recruitment suggest that the stock trajectory (via shifts in recruitment strength) is closely linked to productivity regimes in the US West Coast.
 Uncertainty in future environmental conditions, changes in the timing, dynamics, and productivity of the California Current ecosystem via climate change or cycles similar to the historical period should be considered a significant source of uncertainty in all projections of stock status.